The Shadow – Book 5

 “It’s Mike.”
 He tipped his head.
 “Come on.
 It’s getting late.”

 After three wobbling clicks, he felt her hands on his shoulders.
 They were smaller than his, and not as soft as other girls’ hands he’d known.
-He’d been here two days but already knew she loved to design things, mainly clothes and fashion accessories.
+He’d been here only a few days but already knew she loved to design things, mainly clothes and fashion accessories.
 Needles and thread had probably left their fair share of calluses on her fingertips, and he found he didn’t like thinking of her not having the benefit of smooth hands.

 He bent his knees, and she clumsily climbed onto his back.